-BOSTON, September 26, 2017—John Hancock Investments announced today that it is building on its substantial business success of the past five years and investing further in its sales organization to better support a growing number of advisor relationships across geographies and channels.
+BOSTON, September 26, 2017—John Hancock Investment Management announced today that it is building on its substantial business success of the past five years and investing further in its sales organization to better support a growing number of advisor relationships across geographies and channels.
 Against a backdrop of industry consolidation, the firm is adding new staff and implementing an innovative approach built around three core tenets:

 - More intensive wholesaler coverage with channel specialization in key metro areas

 - More extensive coverage in rural geographies through focused, multichannel distribution

 - Increased digital engagement across a broader audience that prefers a digital-first approach